 How to improve your credit score

 Your credit score is like a report card for your credit history.
-No matter what your score is, you can follow these simple steps to help improve it.
+No matter what your score is, you can follow these steps and best practices to help improve it.

 Tips for raising your credit score:

-Late payments can stay on your record for up to 7 years.
-But, if you always make at least the minimum payments on your debts on time, you’ll have an A+ payment history.
+Late payments can stay on your record for up to seven years.
+But if you always make at least the minimum payments on your loans on time, you’ll have an excellent payment history, which is one of the most important factors used to determine your credit score.

-Responsibly managing different types of credit can help demonstrate your creditworthiness.
-Having a mix of revolving credit accounts (like a credit card) and non-revolving credit accounts (which are one-time, lump sum loans, like a student loan) on your credit history will help in the long run.
+Responsibly managing different types of credit over time can help demonstrate your creditworthiness; having a mix of revolving credit accounts (like a credit card) and installment credit accounts (which are typically one-time, lump sum loans, like an auto loan) on your credit history generally helps your credit score in the long run.

-Your credit utilization ratio, that is.
-This number represents how much of your available credit you’re using.
+Your credit utilization ratio represents how much of your available credit you’re using.
 For example, if you have a $1,000 balance on a credit card with a limit of $10,000, then your credit utilization ratio for that account is 10%.

 Even though you need to take on some debt to build your credit history in the first place, decreasing your outstanding debt is one of the surefire ways to build your credit score—especially if it’s on a revolving account, like a credit card.
 A solid debt payoff plan can help you achieve this.